Patent Box: relevant IP profits: elections for small claims treatment: entry criteria

 The reason for this limit in the ability to use small claims treatment is that without the restriction companies with significant QRPs would be able to claim £1,000,000 of relevant IP profits event though the QRP might derive wholly from their marketing assets.

-Where the relevant maximum is exceeded the company cannot use the small claims treatment and must compute the notional marketing royalty (CIRD220500).
+Where the relevant maximum is exceeded the company cannot elect to use the small claims treatment.

-So, ignoring associated companies elected into the patent box;
+ignoring 51% group companies elected into the patent box;

 - A company with QRP up to £1m can always elect for small claims treatment.